fclesio/jaguatirica-augmentation/README.md

 Pillow==6.1.0
 ```

+## TO-DO
+- Error handling
+- Logs
+- Packaging in PyPI
+- Multiprocessing for all files
+- Time tracking for function
+- Customize number of files to be generated for each function
+- Include default folders
+- Include docs in all functions

 # Why Jaguatirica (Ocelot in english)?
 [Because it's a docile, night-wise and beatiful cat from South America](https://en.wikipedia.org/wiki/Ocelot).
 No special reason.
 In doubt?
 See [this video](https://www.youtube.com/watch?v=597LNt7HzCo).